-McKee Botanical Garden is hosting its Ocean Sole Africa Exhibition, which is on display throughout the Garden now through May 31, 2020.
+McKee Botanical Garden is hosting its Ocean Sole Africa Exhibition, which is on display throughout the Garden now.
 This exhibition features 40 brightly colored, whimsical hand-crafted marine species sculptures made from recycled flip-flops that have washed upon the shores of Africa and were created by artisans from Ocean Sole Africa located in Kenya.

 “This exhibit invites you to come explore and truly understand some of the creatures that live beneath the sea and the many ways we can become involved in conservation and help to preserve the beautiful waterways that are so important to us all,”

 – Christine Hobart, Executive Director.

 The story of each sculpture began as flip-flops on someone’s feet, which are later discarded and ultimately ended up in our earth’s waterways, landfills and oceans.
 The artists collect, clean, compress and carve it into beautiful art.
 The sculptures are made from upcycled EVA rubber flip-flops, contact adhesive glue, and in some of the larger sculptures, recycled styrofoam and wire.
 The exhibition will include turtles, dolphins, crabs, a great white shark, seahorses, an octopus, reef fish, starfish, a manta ray, a manatee and a dragonflies.